hwikgren/PNANetwork/PersonExtractionPdfFile/Readme.md

 * write the treemap with individual and their info + names of documents they appear in to a binary file called pdfNames.ser
 * write list of individual with their info and names of documents they appear in to a file called Output/individualsInPdffile

-The script assumes a folder named Lists with the following files:
+The script assumes
+* a folder named Lists with the following files:
      * letterConversion
      * MAss_Radner_conversion

-The script also assumes a folder named Output with the following files produced with PNATextExtractor.java and PNANameExtractor.java:
+* a folder named Output with the following files produced with PNATextExtractor.java and PNANameExtractor.java:
      * docsInTextfiles
      * allDuplicates

+There is an option of writing only the names of the document names found in the pdf-file to file _../Output/docsInPdffile_
+* the file is found in this folder